squirrelsoft-dev/doc-fetcher/commands/update-docs.md

    - If documentation not found: Suggest using `/fetch-docs` first
    - If network errors: Suggest retrying or checking connection
    - If rate limited: Suggest waiting or increasing `crawl_delay_ms` in config
+   - If script not found: Verify the doc-fetcher plugin is installed

 5. **Next Steps**: If updates were made and skills exist, remind the user that associated skills have been automatically regenerated.

 ## Important Notes

+- The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
+- The `--path` parameter tells it which project to operate on (current directory)
-- The cache directory is configured in `doc-fetcher-config.json` and defaults to `.claude/docs` (in the project directory)
+- The cache directory is configured in `doc-fetcher-config.json` and defaults to `.claude/docs` in the project
 - Updates check for newer versions and re-fetch if available
 - Use `--force` to re-fetch even if recently updated
-- The `--project` flag reads `package.json` dependencies and updates matching docs
+- The `--project` flag reads the project's `package.json` dependencies and updates matching docs